Free webinar series for Adult Literacy Professionals – Enhance Your Practice with Math!

 Panelists will include members of LLN’s Front Line Group.
 This includes instructors from all streams and sectors of the region’s LBS programs.

 You’ll learn about resources that work best for each LBS goal path.
 You will also learn ways to address the different systems of measurement.
 These can be an extra challenge to new Canadians.

 Join a panel discussion moderated by Sara Gill, Executive Director of Adult Basic Education Association.
 This discussion will cover the importance of financial literacy knowledge, how to market workshops about financial literacy and where to get guest speakers.

 Featured panelists will wrap up our 2018-2019 math series with math information relevant to us all!
 Panelists include

-- Mack Rogers and Paul Bishop, ABC Life Literacy Canada (created Money Matters, financial literacy curricula with support of TD Bank)
+- Mack Rogers, Executive Director as well as Paul Bishop of ABC Life Literacy Canada (creator of Money Matters, financial literacy curricula with support of TD Bank)

 - Jane Tuer Executive Director, Project READ Literacy Network who created the LBS financial literacy task-based activities

 - Helen McLeod, Executive Director Hamilton Literacy Council who delivers ABEA financial literacy curriculum